People drink for many different reasons, whether for social enjoyment, relaxation or simply taste.

-- Among all types of alcohol, especially red wines seem to offer greater cardiovascular protection due to their polyphenolic content.
+- Among all types of alcohol, especially red and berry wines seem to offer greater cardiovascular protection due to their polyphenolic content.
 As a result, red wine is one of the best alcohol options for health (17).

 - The polyphenols in red wine help reduce oxidative stress and protect against inflammatory lesions in the arteries.
 Both human and animal studies have shown this beneficial effect (18, 19).